From rural homestays to the ultimate in luxury: 4 great places to stay in the province of Chiang Mai

 The weather may be ever-changing, but the beauty of Venice is not.
 Here are my tips for photographing this iconic city, come rain, fog or sunshine.read more

 Christmas in London is just magical.
-And the annual Christmas lights display, in particular in Regent Street this year, is not to be missed.read more
+And the annual Christmas lights display, in particular in Regent Street this year, is not to be missed.
+Follow my self-guided walking tour to see the best of the festive displays.read more

 From never having been to Venice to never wanting to leave in just 48 hours – my guide to an indulgent weekend in Venice, Italy.read more